 As well as the bladder being exposed, babies with bladder exstrophy may also have related problems affecting their urinary system and pelvic bones.
 These related problems vary in severity and do not affect every baby.
 These will be confirmed using ultrasound scans and x-rays, and may be corrected during a series of operations.
 They include:

 - Problems with the neck of the bladder and sphincter (ring of muscle that squeezes and relaxes to let urine flow from the bladder)

 - The bladder has a smaller capacity than usual, so cannot hold much urine

 - The ureters join the bladder in a different place to normal

 - The middle part of the pelvic bones are separated

-Bladder exstrophy can be associated with other problems, but the doctor will examine your child closely to see if this is the case.
+Bladder exstrophy can be associated with other problems, but the doctor will examine the child closely to see if this is the case.
 Some may need to be corrected with an operation, but others do not.
 The more common problems include:

 - The anus is further forward than usual

 - The belly button is lower down than usual